Marco Rubio: Syria

 On March 9, 2025, Rubio condemned the massacres of Syrian minorities committed by pro-government fighters during clashes in western Syria.
 He said "the United States stands with Syria's religious and ethnic minorities, including its Christian, Druze, Alawite, and Kurdish communities" and that the "perpetrators of these massacres against Syria's minority communities" should be held accountable.

 South Africa

-On March 14, Rubio expelled South African U.S. ambassador Ebrahim Rasool and called him a "race-baiting politician who hates America".
+On March 14, Rubio expelled the South African ambassador to the United States, Ebrahim Rasool, and called him a "race-baiting politician who hates America".

-Foreign Information and Manipulation
+Foreign information and manipulation

 In February 2025, Rubio announced that the State Department's Counter Foreign Information and Manipulation and Interference Office would be shut down, saying it had wasted millions of dollars and engaged in censorship.